TinosNitso/VanityTXID-Plugin/README.md

 - Read-only QCheckBox for Script.
 - Bugfix where the VanityHash program keeps running if someone closes the wallet (oops).
 Added digit to hash rate, round(_,6).
 Much more elegant Python script, including .join()
 - Button icons which tick only during execution.
 (Pausable movies...)
 - All executable & WebP files now have SHA256 checksums starting with 0000, generated using 8B tails.
-The plugin itself is a zip & uses the password technique instead (hash rate over 300 H/s).
+The plugin itself is a zip & uses the "password" technique instead (hash rate over 300 H/s).
-- As usual, please restart EC after uninstalling previous version.

 v1.6.0: SHA256 Checksum: 00003449a1e19a94d82dc7185c1845802c6c3c8aebd67e8083243f5415d9dde1 (0.4 kH/s · 7 mins)
 - VanityHash, now included, allows vanity checksums for any file.
 Try it out!
 The plugin's .zip's checksum now starts with 0000.
 This allows vanity checksums for Token Documents, BFP uploads, etc. Drag & drop file may be in the next version.
 An 8B nonce is appended to the end of the file.